 If you have Teleport on Mundo, you can also start split pushing a lane and use it after the enemy team comes to cover the lane.
 Make sure to always be aware of where the enemy team is and keep an eye on your own team, too: if your team is getting caught, they might need you to use the Teleport to assist them in a fight.

 In teamfights, your goal is to reach and stick to the enemy carries.
 However, make sure not to go in 1 vs 5 if the enemy carry is far away with his teammates (no matter how badly you want to chase them!).
 Be sure that your teammates are next to you so that they can back you up once you go in or so that the enemies have to also worry about their positioning (because if they decide to focus you, your teammates can kill them).
 In short, avoid taking unnecessary damage, just be able to stick to the enemy carries until your team cuts through the frontline.

-- Keep in mind that Mundo's Infected Cleavers deal percentage health damage: not only is it a tool for harassing, but it also allows him to do objectives like Baron and Dragon quickly.
+- Keep in mind that Mundo's Infected Bonesaws deal percentage health damage: not only is it a tool for harassing, but it also allows him to do objectives like Baron and Dragon quickly.

 - When you are at low health, keep in mind that your abilities use health as a resource, so don't up end killing yourself.

 - Be very careful of Ignite and the Grieves Wound passive that some champions or items have as it will heavily reduce the healing you'll get from your ultimate.